-While gold may not carry quite much weight among religions nowadays (unless you’re Hindu), hard rock miners from Colorado did find what would become one major strike requiring all our attention here: a lode or deposits containing valuable minerals such Golden+ Madrid’s.
+While gold may not carry much weight among religions nowadays (unless you’re Hindu), hard rock miners from Colorado did find one major strike requiring all our attention here: a lode or deposits containing valuable minerals such as Golden+ Madrid’s.

 White Oaks, New Mexico

 White Oaks is a unique historical site in New Mexico.
 It’s not just an adobe town with typical Mexican architecture, but rather it has more cowboys and frontiersmen than anyone could have ever expected from its Cowboy/Frontier roots!

 No Conquistadores were bringing the word of God to this native population; instead, they found themselves in quite an unfamiliar territory after discovering gold deep within these mountains–and things changed drastically for White Oakes as soon as shafts started coming out bearing down towards Mustangville below.

 There seems little doubt that eastern influences will be seen here, too: lawyers seem like they would fit right at home among those who’ve been mining silver.